-The attribute Outstanding nominal amount at inception is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Outstanding nominal amount at inception is a mandatory attribute.
 The attribute Outstanding nominal amount at inception is a static attribute, i.e. the value reported for the attribute Outstanding nominal amount at inception is not allowed to change over time, because the attribute refers to a situation which occurred in the past and does not refer to current or future situations.